 What are secured loans?

-Secured loans are secured on your home and can be used for such things as improving your property and consolidating loans.
+Secured loans are secured on your home and can be used for a variety of things – like improving your property, or consolidating debt.

 - These loans are also called secured homeowner loans

 - With secured loans, if you default on the payment, you could be made to sell your home to clear your debt

 - Lenders will look at the value of your home, as well as your personal credit history when deciding whether to offer you a secured loan

 - Rates for secured loans tend to be lower than for unsecured loans, but there could be extra fees – and of course your home could be at risk